Becoming Human: Plot

 Having now come to terms with his death, Matt gives Adam and Christa his blessing to form a romantic relationship (although they continue to deny their willingness to have one).
 The episode ends with Adam suggesting that "the other side" may become complicated by having a living person take the place of a dead one, and claiming that "they" may send Roe back (setting up a possible plot-strand for a follow-up series).

 Overview

 Becoming Human was published from 30 January until 20 March 2011 on the BBC Three Website.
 A new episode was shown each Sunday around 10 pm.

 The writers of the series were Brian Dooley, Jamie Mathieson and John Jackson.
 The director was Alex Kalymnios.
-Becoming Human was produced by the Zodiak Media group Touchpaper Wales.
+Becoming Human was produced by the Zodiak Media group, Touchpaper Wales.
 Altogether 1,5 Million viewers saw Becoming Human online.
-At 20 March 2011 all episodes were cut to a 50-minutes special and were broadcast on BBC Three.
+At 20 March 2011 all episodes were cut to a 50-minute special and were broadcast on BBC Three.
 Various scenes of the series were filmed at the Barry Comprehensive School.
-After Becoming Human has ended, Craig Roberts (Adam) appeared in the episode 4x05 Hold The Front Page of Being Human.
+After Becoming Human ended, Craig Roberts (Adam) appeared in the episode 4x05 "Hold The Front Page" of Being Human.
 Furthermore, two blog messages were posted in 2013 on the official Website of Being Human, which describe the fate of the characters Christa and Adam after Becoming Human.